 What is contribution margin for drinks?

-Contribution margin is what's left from your selling price after you subtract the direct costs.
-For drinks, these are the purchase costs of the drink itself, plus any garnish or mixers.
+Contribution margin represents what remains from your selling price after subtracting direct costs.
+For beverages, these include the drink's purchase cost plus garnishes or mixers.

 - Selling price excl.
 VAT: €5.37